 Ginza Mitsukoshi

-After Mitsukoshi opened in Nihonbashi in the 17th century, a second one was opened in Ginza, making Mitsukoshi the first department store chain in Japan.
-Mitsukoshi is famous for its luxurious style.
-Just like the flagship store in Nihonbashi, Ginza Mitsukoshi has two lion statues at the main entrance, making it a perfect spot for pictures and an easy meeting point.
-Ginza Mitsukoshi’s entrance opens onto Chuo Dori street, at the famous 4 Chome Crossing.
+After Mitsukoshi opened in the nearby area of Nihonbashi in the 17th century, a second store opened in Ginza, making Mitsukoshi the first department store chain in Japan.
+Mitsukoshi is famous for its luxurious style and brands.
+Just like the flagship store in Nihonbashi, Ginza Mitsukoshi has two lion statues at the main entrance, making it a perfect spot for pictures and as an easy meeting point.
+Ginza Mitsukoshi’s entrance opens onto Chuo Dori street, at the famous 4-Chome Crossing.
 It is located in front of Wako, another famous department store in the area.

-The rooftop of Ginza Mitsukoshi is a terrace garden that offers a nice view of the area.
-Here you can find the statue of Shusshe Jizo-son.
+The rooftop of Ginza Mitsukoshi offers a terrace garden with a beautiful view of the Ginza area.
+Here, you can find a statue of Shusshe Jizo-son.
 This Shinto god statue was moved several times in Ginza before arriving at its final destination on the terrace on top of Mitsukoshi.
 This statue is quite famous among locals, who often visit and worship it, as it is said to bring benefits in one’s career.

 Ginza Six

 Opened in 2017, Ginza Six is the biggest department store in Ginza.
-It is by far the most luxurious and modern department store in Tokyo.
-Its style, contrary to Mitsukoshi’s traditional vibe, focuses on Japanese contemporary art.
-Definitely worth a visit!
+It is by far the most luxurious and modern department store in all of Tokyo.
+Its style, contrary to Mitsukoshi’s traditional vibe, focuses on Japanese contemporary art and design.
+This place is definitely worth the visit!

 What to Do